weilandia/coding-for-managers/technical-interview/lecture-notes.md

 ### Interviewee questions
 The final 5 minutes are reserved for the interviewee to ask questions.

-## What to expect as manager
+## What to expect as a product manager
-As a manager, you won't have questions that are that complicated.
+As a product manager, you won't have questions that are that technically complicated.
 However it might happen that your interviewer asks you questions about your technical background and want to verify it.

 ### Easier technical questions